pikot/tsh-watch/README.md

 - Shows date and time
 - Counts steps, measures body temperature, detects atmospheric pressure and air humidity
 - Collects data for 10 days on mcu flash and shows nice graphs
-- Works ~4 days without charging (battery 300mAh) // previous result ~3 days with oled display and 180mAh battery
+- Works ~9.5 days on one chare (battery 400mAh, without temperature sensor) // ~8 days on one charge (battery 400mAh with temperature sensor)
-- send data via wifi to server
+- sends data via wifi to server
 - can sync date via ntp server

 long perspective.